MJBrune/TopDownAction-UE4Template/README.md

 This is a UE4 template to create a top down action game such as Heat Signature or Hotline Miami.

 ### Usage
 This would be a great template to go off of when creating games much like hotline miami or heat signature.
-It has basic controls setup in order
+It has basic controls setup in order to create prototypes quickly.
+From here you should be able to extent more game specific and unique mechanics.
+Enjoy!

 Looks like this:
 ![Alt text](Capture.PNG?raw=true)